INSaFLU/insaflu_docs/docs/data_analysis.rst

 		***As of March 10th, 2020**, samples can be classified as:

-		- "BetaCoV” if the draft assembly contains an “M gene” with ≥70% identity and ≥60% coverage to one of the M gene sequences of the five representative Human BetaCoronavirus genomes in the database)
+		- "BetaCoV” if the draft assemblies (Illumina/Ion Torrent data) or post-QC reads (ONT data) contain an “M gene” with ≥70% identity and ≥60% coverage to one of the M (partial) gene marker sequences of the five representative Human BetaCoronavirus genomes in the database)

-		- "SARS_CoV_2”, “MERS_CoV”, “SARS_CoV”, “HCoV_HKU1” or “HCoV_OC43” if the draft assembly contains a “S gene” with ≥70% Identity and ≥60% coverage to one of the S gene sequences of the five representative Human BetaCoronavirus (the classification reflects the closest match among the five human BetaCoV listed above).
+		- “SARS_CoV_2”, “MERS_CoV”, “SARS_CoV”, “HCoV_HKU1” or “HCoV_OC43” if the draft assemblies (Illumina/Ion Torrent data) or post-QC reads (ONT data) contain a “S gene” with ≥70% Identity and ≥60% coverage to one of the S (partial) gene marker sequences of the five representative Human BetaCoronavirus (the classification reflects the closest match among the five human BetaCoV listed above).

 		# For segments/references assignment: